python-poetry/poetry/docs/pyproject.md

 If your project is proprietary and does not use a specific license, you can set this value as `Proprietary`.
 {{% /note %}}

 You can also specify a license file.
-However, when doing this the complete license text will be added to the metadata and the License classifier cannot be determined automatically so that you have to add it manually.
+However, when doing this, the complete license text will be added to the metadata and the License classifier cannot be determined automatically so that you have to add it manually.